 Blown Fuses

-If you notice that the fuses on your overhead crane are frequently blowing, there probably is a bad circuit in the crane’s electrical system.
+If you notice that the fuses on your overhead crane are frequently blowing, there is probably a bad circuit in the crane’s electrical system.
 In order to evaluate the crane’s electricity system and pinpoint the problem, call a crane service provider at once.

-Hooks getting damaged or Bent
+Hooks are getting damaged or Bent.

 One of the main components of the crane is the hook, so it needs to be properly maintained.
 The hook has a load capacity, and if it is exceeded, the hook may start to bend or may sustain damage.
 Because the hook handles all of the weight, the chances of the load slipping off the hook or coming disengaged pose a dangerous situation.
 At the start of each shift, hooks and other rigging hardware should be routinely inspected to look for damage or abnormalities.